kaspar-p/types-of-ants/docs/developer-guide.md

   "doesn't exist" at runtime, just like source code doesn't exist at runtime.
   It's statically compiled into a bunch of JavaScript, CSS, and HTML as a part of the build process, and those files are served by the webserver.
+- `ant-gateway`: The reverse proxy.
+Only a single machine can be responsible for answering requests directed towards a domain, and then fan-out to the individual webservers from there.
+It's possible that this is the same machine as the webserver itself.
+It is an NGINX webserver running in a docker container.
+Certificates are always a pain, I've downloaded the secret ones for `beta.typesofants.org` and those are being used.
 - `ant-host-agent`: is another webserver, a binary that runs on each host.
   Usually bound to port 4499, has a single usable route today `/ping` that returns the string `healthy ant`.
 It's used for an extremely basic monitoring